emiyl/dsi.cfw.guide-archive/guide/installing-unlaunch.md

 1. Insert your system's SD card into your PC
 2. Copy the contents of the ugopwn `.zip` file to the root of your SD card
-3. Copy the fwTool `.nds` file to the root of your SD card, and rename `fwTool.nds` to `boot.nds`
+3. Copy the fwTool `.nds` file to the root of your SD card
+4. Copy `BOOT.NDS` from the `hbmenu` folder in the HBMenu `.tar.bz2` file to the root of your SD card
-4. Eject your SD card, and insert it back into your DSi
+5. Eject your SD card, and insert it back into your DSi

 ## Creating a NAND backup